 Safeguarding concerns and responses for individual children are kept in a child protection file.
 Child Protection files are stored individually for each child and are separate to a child's main pupil file.
 The Designated Safeguarding Lead is responsible for ensuring the quality, maintenance, and management of child protection files; as well as using the system to monitor themes and patterns of concern to inform and continue to improve the whole school approach to safeguarding.
-Our child protection safeguarding concern/filing system is electronic using CPOMs.
+At Minsterley all concerns and reports are recorded using CPOMS..